 Naturalization interview

-Green card interview
+Green Card interview

-You must bring your own interpreter to your green card interview if you need one.
+You must bring your own interpreter to your Green Card interview if you need one.
 You and your interpreter must complete Form G-1256 before your interview.

 Visa interview

-US embassies or consulates may offer interpreters at your visa interview.
+U.S. embassies or consulates may offer interpreters at your visa interview.
 Contact your local office for more information.

 Immigration detention